 How To Get Your Site Indexed By Google

-One of the first steps towards getting traffic to your website is to get it indexed by the major search engines – Google, Yahoo and MSN.
+One of the first steps towards getting traffic to your website is to get it indexed by the major search engines – Google and Bing.
 Being indexed means that your domain name, or your home page, appears in the list of websites that the search engine knows about.
 It doesn’t mean that your site will appear on the first page of the search results for any search term other than, perhaps, your domain name.

 How do you know if your site has been indexed?
 Go to Google.com and type in “site:mywebsite.co.za” – without the quote marks, and obviously replacing “mywebsite.co.za” with whatever your website domain name is.
 Make sure you don’t put a space between “site:” and the domain name.
 Getting your website indexed by Google isn’t particularly difficult.
 Here are some effective ways to do it: